grafana/mimir/pkg/scheduler/DESIGN.md

 #### Enqueuing to the Tree Queue

-On enqueue, we bin requests into separate queues based on two static properties of the query request:
+On enqueue, we partition requests into separate queues based on two static properties of the query request:

 - the "expected query component"
   - `ingester`, `store-gateway`, `ingester-and-store-gateway`, or `unknown`
 - the tenant ID of the request

 These properties are used to place the request into a queue at a leaf node.
-For example, a request from tenant1 which is expected to only utilize ingesters will be enqueued at the leaf node reached by the path `root -> ingester -> tenant1`.
+A request from `tenant-1` which is expected to only utilize ingesters will be enqueued at the leaf node reached by the path `root -> ingester -> tenant-1`.

 #### Dequeuing from the Tree Queue

 On dequeue, we perform a depth-first search of the tree structure to select a leaf node to dequeue from.
 Each of the two non-leaf levels of the tree uses a different algorithm to select the next child node.

-1. Starting at the root node, one algorithm chooses one of the 4 query component child nodes.
+1. At the root node level, one algorithm selects one of four possible query component child nodes.
-1. At the next level down, the other algorithm attempts to choose a tenant-specific child node.
+1. At query component level, the other algorithm attempts to select a tenant-specific child node.
+   1. due to tenant-querier shuffle sharding, it is possible that none of the tenant nodes can be selected for dequeuing for the current querier.
 1. If a tenant node is selected, the search dequeues from it as it has reached a leaf node.
-1. If no tenant node is selected, the search returns back up to the root node level and selects another query component child node to continue the search from.
+1. If no tenant node is selected, the search returns back up to the root node level and selects the next query component child node to continue the search from.

 #### Full Diagram